ewierschke/terraform-aws-secrets-manager-rotate-secret/README.md

 This Lambda function (supporting resources are created by this module) would be configured as the rotation function for a given Secrets Manager secret configured for automatic rotation.

+*Note - Initial/immediate rotation is performed as soon as the secrets Rotation configuration is set to Enabled for automatic rotation in Secrets Manager

 The secret is expected to contain the following key/value structure to ensure proper validation prior to rotation:
 {